AITHM/ACMI/src/media-links/high-vaccination-coverage-is-required-before-public-health-measures-can-be-relaxed-and-australia’s-international-border-fully-reopen-webinar.md

 ---
-title: High vaccination coverage is required before public health measures can be relaxed and Australia’s international border fully reopen (webinar)
+title: "High vaccination coverage is required before public health measures can be relaxed "
 date: 2021-09-03T06:48:25.026Z
 preview: "Professor Quentin Grafton and Professor Tom Kompas present their model on possible eventual public health outcomes of Phase D, the Post Vaccination